exiahuang/sfdc-cli/README.md

 [exiahuang/sfdc-cli](https://github.com/exiahuang/sfdc-cli) is a sfdc development kit.
 It is licensed under the `Apache License 2.0`

-## preface

-I build a sublime plugin [exiahuang/SalesforceXyTools](https://github.com/exiahuang/SalesforceXyTools) for sfdc 3 year ago.
-I use this code, and turn it to command line.

 ## feature

+-   This is the command line app of [exiahuang/SalesforceXyTools](https://github.com/exiahuang/SalesforceXyTools).
--   TODO: integrate with [exiahuang/xysfdx](https://github.com/exiahuang/xysfdx), and run in vscode.
+-   Integrate with [exiahuang/xysfdx](https://github.com/exiahuang/xysfdx), and run in vscode.
 -   use python3

 # install